mlbonatelli/Bacterial-DNA-Assembly/Pipeline.md

 `samtools flagstat canu_assemble-arrowcorr-illumina-alig-single.bam`

-We need then to sort the files:
+You will need then to sort the files:

 `
 samtools sort canu_assemble-arrowcorr-illumina-alig-single.bam -o canu_assemble-arrowcorr-illumina-alig-single-sorted.bam